Xuxa Meneghel Net Worth 2024

 Xuxa's signature in ink

-Maria da Graça Xuxa Meneghel (/ˈʃʃə/ SHOO-sha; Brazilian Portuguese: [maˈɾi.ɐ ˈɡɾasɐ ˈʃuʃɐ mẽneˈɡɛw]; born Maria da Graça Meneghel, 27 March 1963) is a Brazilian presenter, actress, singer and businesswoman.[2]
-Known as the "queen of the short ones", Xuxa built the largest Latin and Southern American children's entertainment empire.
+Maria da Graça Xuxa Meneghel (/ˈʃʃə/ SHOO-shə, Brazilian Portuguese: [maˈɾi.ɐ ˈɡɾasɐ ˈʃuʃɐ mẽneˈɡɛw]; born Maria da Graça Meneghel on 27 March 1963) is a Brazilian TV host, actress, singer, and businesswoman.[2]
+Known as the "queen of children", Xuxa built the largest Latin and Southern American children's entertainment empire.
 In the early 1990s, she presented television programs in Brazil, Argentina, Spain and the United States simultaneously, reaching around 100 million viewers daily.
 Xuxa has sold over 30 million copies of her records worldwide, which makes her the highest-selling Brazilian female singer.[3][4]
 Her net worth was estimated at US$100 million in the early 1990s.[5]
 Also successful as a businesswoman, she has the highest net worth of any Brazilian female entertainer, estimated at US$400 million.[6]

 Portico da Xuxa in Santa Rosa, Rio Grande do Sul

-Maria da Graça Meneghel was born in Santa Rosa, Rio Grande do Sul, to Luís Floriano Meneghel and Alda Meneghel (née Alda Flores da Rocha).
+Maria da Graça Meneghel was born in Santa Rosa, Rio Grande do Sul, to Alda (née Flores da Rocha) and Luís Floriano Meneghel.
 Xuxa is of Italian and Polish descent by paternal side and of German, Swiss and Portuguese descent by maternal side.[7]
-Her paternal great-great-grandfather (Ettore Meneghel) emigrated to Brazil at the end of the 1800s from the northern Italian town of Cison di Valmarino, in the region of Veneto.[8]
-In 2013, Xuxa obtained Italian citizenship by descent.[9][10]
+Her paternal great-grandfather emigrated to Brazil from the northern Italian town of Imer, in the region of Trentino-Alto Adige/Südtirol, in the end of the 19th century.[8]
+In 2013, Xuxa obtained Italian citizenship by jus sanguinis.[9][10]

 During Xuxa's birth, her father was told that both mother and child were at risk.
 He opted to save his wife, and prayed to Our Lady of Graces, promising to name his daughter after the Blessed Virgin Mary if all went well.[11][12]
 Although she was named for the Virgin as promised, Xuxa, the youngest member of the Meneghel family, received her famous nickname from her brother, Bladimir.
 When their mother arrived home with the baby, she said to him: "Look at the baby that I bought to play with you," he replied: "I know, it's my Xuxa."[13]
 The nickname stuck, though it was not until 1988 that she officially changed her name to Maria da Graça Xuxa Meneghel.[14]